unzew/apostles/charter.md

 ### 2. Meetings Etiquette

 Once a meeting is called to order, all actions and talking should be stopped.
 Whispers are permissible.
 Only those acknowledged by the person in charge of the meeting should be speaking.
-Council lead may call for order and ask for silence and raising of hands if needed.
+The meeting facilitator may call for order and ask for silence and raising of hands if needed.

 ### 3. Council Meetings

 The Order is required to hold an official council meeting every two weeks per order of the provincial government.
 These meetings will take place on the first and third Thursdays of each month.
-Meetings will begin with a call to order by the Speaker, Council Lead, or assigned representative, after which will follow petitions from the Vice Speaker, Treasurer, Council members, Subdivisions, and finally Members, in that order.
+Meetings will begin with a call to order by the Speaker, Council Lead, or assigned representative, after which will follow petitions from the Vice Speaker, Treasurer, council members, and finally members, in that order.
 Immediately following the reading of petitions, all non-council members must vacate the council area to allow for discussion and voting by the council.
-All discussions and interactions made in the council meeting between all officers and council members will remain private from all non council members in and out of character.
+All discussions and interactions made in the council meeting between all officers and council members will remain private from all non-council members in and out of character.

 A council meeting will be declared official when convened in the council chambers with at least a majority (minimum 3) of its members present.
 Council meetings will be held in private.
-Council Meetings will generally be open to Officers and Council, though at the request of the Council, Officers may be asked to step out of the room to facilitate open discussion (and may return as soon as closed discussion is over).
+Council meetings will generally be open to officers and council, though at the request of the council, officers may be asked to step out of the room to facilitate open discussion (and may return as soon as closed discussion is over).
 Officers are not allowed to participate in official votes.
 Council votes will be open and use a yes, no, or abstain vote.
 In certain cases, the Council may have a blind vote that keeps each members vote secret.
 A neutral party will need to be there to accept and tally the results of that vote.
 Motions to be voted on in the council may be brought forth by any council member or officer.
 All motions put forward on the floor of the council chamber will be announced in the room directly outside the door of the council chamber, when people are present to hear the announcement.
 All voting results will be announced in the same manner.

 ### 4. General Meetings